uxsolutions/bootstrap-datepicker/docs/options.rst

 Boolean.
 Default: true

-If true, selecting the currently active date in the datepicker will clear the input value.
+If true, selecting the currently active date in the datepicker will unset the respective date.
+This option is always true when the multidate option is being used.

 .. _daysofweekdisabled: